 A process can be suspended by multiple processes and can be suspended multiple times by a single process.
 A suspended process does not leave the suspended state until its suspend count reaches zero.
-The suspend count of Suspendee is decreased when erlang:resume_process(Suspendee) is called by the same process that called erlang:suspend_process(Suspendee).
-All increased suspend counts on other processes acquired by a process are automatically decreased when the process terminates.
+The suspend count of Suspendee is decreased when erlang:resume_process(Suspendee) is called by the same process that asynchronous